shubhamsinha21/chat-interface/README.md

 ## Chat Interface App

-### This is a simple chat interface web application built using React and Chakra UI.
+### This is a chat interface 💻 web application built using Next.js 🌟 and Chakra UI.
+The combination of Next.js and Chakra UI provides a powerful and efficient framework for building React applications with enhanced developer experience and responsive design.

-### Lets have a look of the ChatApp Interface -
+ Lets have a look of the ChatApp Interface 🙂 -

 ![chat-interface](https://github.com/shubhamsinha21/chatApp-interface/assets/84564814/45a23249-9c6c-464a-8620-5b96ba53f517)

 Deployed Link - https://chatinterfaceapp.netlify.app/

-## Features
+## Features 💁‍♂️

 1. **Navbar:**
    - Logo